Ibtihaj Muhammad: [00:00:00] I qualified for my first Olympic team back in 2016. [00:00:02][2.7]

 A former basketball player is changing the lives of African youth through the power of sports.

-The Paris climate agreement.
-The Iran nuclear deal.
+The Good Friday Agreement.
+U.S. soccer negotiations for gender parity.
 The Bring Back Our Girls campaign.
 How did these deals get made?
-On The Negotiators, each episode will feature one person telling the story of one dramatic negotiation.
+On The Negotiators, each episode features one person telling the story of one dramatic negotiation.
 Hosted by Jenn Williams, The Negotiators is a production of Foreign Policy and Doha Debates.

 Spies don’t talk—it’s the cardinal rule of the business.
 But here at Foreign Policy, we get them to open up.
 On I Spy, we hear from the operations people: the spies who steal secrets, who kill adversaries, who turn agents into double agents.
 Each episode features one spy telling the story of one operation.
 Want swag?
 Check out I Spy's merch by clicking here.